 • Place shiitake mushrooms in a bowl, cover with boiling water, and soak for 20 minutes.
 Drain and finely slice!

 • Cut napa cabbage leaves in half lengthwise and finely slice into thin strips.
-Put in a colander, mix with 1 tsp salt, and drain for 20 minutes.
+Put in a colander, mix with 1 teaspoon salt, and drain for 20 minutes.

 • Place shiitake, napa cabbage, and all remaining filling ingredients in a large bowl and mix well.